I finally got to try Jones Road Miracle Balm and today I’m sharing my honest thoughts and first impressions on this product.

 Jones Road Miracle Balm is $38 for 1.76 ounces.
 It’s not cheap, but it’s also not the most expensive makeup product out there.
 (The jar is pretty large, so I generally don’t feel like this price is unreasonable given the size.)

 How to Use Jones Road Miracle Balm

 The brand encourages you to break the seal, AKA the hard top layer of the balm, by firmly pressing your index finger into the formula and then warming it up in your fingers before application.
 I was super excited for this moment – I mean, who doesn’t guiltily love using new makeup for the first time?
 However, it was a lot harder to press than anticipated, and a little anti-climactic.

-The texture is exactly what you’d expect from a balm; think hardened coconut oil or a waxy lip balm like Carmex once you break the seal.
+The texture is exactly what you’d expect from a balm; think hardened coconut oil or a waxy lip balm like cold Carmex once you break the seal.

 My Initial Thoughts